gswcm/portfolio/source/project/index.md

 <a id="markdown-known-issues" name="known-issues"></a>
 ### Known issues
-There are a number of **known issues** that I didn't have a chance to address:
+And last but not least, this project is known to have a number of issues summarized below:

--	A number of frontend parameters including specified _admin credentials_ are stored in the `vuex` store.
-This information is considered to be protected by `vuex` mechanisms as long the session is active, but in some situations this information can be (I presume) stollen from the store.
+-	A number of frontend parameters including just entered _admin credentials_ are stored in the `vuex` store.
+This information is considered to be protected by `vuex` mechanisms as long the session is active, but in some situations this information can (I presume) be hijacked from the store upon session completion.
 -	The e-mail feature is not configured to use any means of encryption.
 -	Various filters on _records_ tab of the _admin_ interface have never been tested against possible injection.
--	Connection to MongoDB server is not protected
+-	Connection to MongoDB server is not protected.
+As long as the MongoDB server is hosted alongside with the app, it is not a big deal, but this issue needs to be fixed to prepare the project for in-cloud deployment.
--	Formal unit tests have never been developed
+-	Formal unit tests have yet to be developed.

-<a id="markdown-pitron-mdash-a-raspberry-flavored-scantron-controller" name="pitron-mdash-a-raspberry-flavored-scantron-controller"></a>
+<a id="markdown-pitron-mdash-scantron-driven-by-raspi" name="pitron-mdash-scantron-driven-by-raspi"></a>
-## PiTron &mdash; a Raspberry Flavored Scantron Controller
+## piTron &mdash; Scantron driven by RasPi
+The **HMT Project** wouldn't be complete without ability to automate scanning process.
+While working on HMT portal I hoped to re-use the previously developed Scantron controller (see [above](#year-2)) after minor adjustment... but that was not going to happen.
+I couldn't accept my own code styling, classes organization, pretty much everything except the core implementation of the controller logic.
+Moreover, the `serialport` project has evolved from v4 to v6 and many things that my implementation relied upon became non-functional.

+I decided to rework the entire piTron project to have

+-	latest Node, SerialPort, Express on the backend
+-	Vue + Bootstrap bundled by Webpack on the frontend
+-	Socket.io for all asynchronous communications, including delivery of scanned data to the HMT portal.

+The renewed piTron also featured **Scantron Simulator** &mdash; yet another SerialPort based JS class mimicing lifecycles of a real Scantron.
+Having both **piTron** and **Scantron Simulator**  connected on the hardware level (GND-GND, Tx-Rx, Rx-Tx) I managed to debug piTron logic and its UI without running actual scans.

+The piTron project has its own GitHub repo available at [https://github.com/gswcm/pitron](https://github.com/gswcm/pitron).

+The following video demonstrates **piTron + HMT** bundle in action.

 <div class="embed-responsive embed-responsive-16by9">
-	<iframe class="embed-responsive-item" src="https://www.youtube.com/embed/udKcM9PIrSc" allowfullscreen></iframe>
+	<iframe class="embed-responsive-item" src="https://www.youtube.com/embed/udKcM9PIrSc?ecver=2" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>